 Since its founding in 1972, the Business Roundtable has commented on the state of corporate America, often opining on where things should go in the coming years.
-Its statements on corporate governance began circulation six years later in 1978.
+Its statements on corporate governance began circulation six years later, in 1978.

-This year's statement was signed by some of the biggest names in American business, including Amazon’s Jeff Bezos, Apple’s Tim Cook and Boeing’s Dennis Muilenburg.
+The 2019 statement was signed by some of the biggest names in American business, including Amazon’s Jeff Bezos, Apple’s Tim Cook and Boeing’s Dennis Muilenburg.

-“This new statement better reflects the way corporations can and should operate today,” said Alex Gorsky, chairman and CEO of Johnson & Johnson and chairman of the Business Roundtable Corporate Governance Committee.
+“This new statement better reflects the way corporations can and should operate today,” said Alex Gorsky, executive chairman of Johnson & Johnson and chairman of the Business Roundtable Corporate Governance Committee.
 “It affirms the essential role corporations can play in improving our society when CEOs are truly committed to meeting the needs of all stakeholders.”

 Commitments made through the document

-Even though each company that signed on to the document said they would serve their own corporate purpose, each signatory committed to the following:
+Even though each company that signed on to the document said they would serve their own corporate purpose, each signatory committed to the following.

-- Providing value for customers.
-CEOs said they would “further the tradition of American companies leading the way in meeting or exceeding customer expectations.”
+- Providing value for customers: CEOs said they would “further the tradition of American companies leading the way in meeting or exceeding customer expectations.”

-- Supporting local communities.
-Rather than exploiting local communities for their resources and workforce, CEOs said they would “respect the people in our communities and protect the environment” through implementing sustainable practices.
+- Supporting local communities: Rather than exploiting local communities for their resources and workforce, CEOs said they would “respect the people in our communities and protect the environment” through implementing sustainable practices.

-- Generating long-term value.
-The companies pledged to be transparent in their engagement with shareholders who help them “invest, grow and innovate.”
+- Generating long-term value: The companies pledged to be transparent in their engagement with shareholders who help them “invest, grow, and innovate.”

-“This is tremendous news, because it is more critical than ever that businesses in the 21st century are focused on generating long-term value for all stakeholders and addressing the challenges we face, which will result in shared prosperity and sustainability for both business and society,” said Darren Walker, president of the Ford Foundation.
+“This is tremendous news because it is more critical than ever that businesses in the 21st century are focused on generating long-term value for all stakeholders and addressing the challenges we face, which will result in shared prosperity and sustainability for both business and society,” said Darren Walker, president of the Ford Foundation.